-20.2.
-The committee reports can be agreed by committee members/governors by email.

-20.3.
-The committee reports must be sent to the head of governance within 21 7 days of each meeting.
-Once received an executive summary will be produced of key information for the governance and partnership committee's consideration.

-20.4.
-Committees shall arrange for the production and delivery of such other reports or updates as requested by the Trust board from time to time.

-20.5.
-Matters indicated as confidential by the attendees at the meeting will not be circulated to all parties but will be retained as a confidential matters minute as part of the committee's minutes.

-20.6.
-Each Trust and academy committee shall conduct an annual review of its work and the powers and functions delegated to it under these terms of reference - appendix 4.
+- 21.2.
+The committee reports can be agreed by committee members/governors by email. - 21.3.
+The committee reports must be sent to the head of governance within 7 days of each meeting.
+Once received an executive summary will be produced of key information for the governance and partnership committee's consideration. - 21.4.
+Committees shall arrange for the production and delivery of such other reports or updates as requested by the Trust board from time to time. - 21.5.
+Matters indicated as confidential by the attendees at the meeting will not be circulated to all parties but will be retained as a confidential matters minute as part of the committee's minutes. - 21.6.
+Each Trust and academy committee shall conduct an annual review of its work and the powers and functions delegated to it under these terms of reference appendix 4.
 The report shall include how the Trust/academy committee has held the executive and/or academy leaders to account, record any training undertaken and how successful it was in achieving its key objectives for the year.
 The report may also make recommendations for any changes to the Trust board.

-Appendix 1 - academy committees (ACs) as of January 2024
+Appendix 1 - Local Academy Committees (LACs) as at January 2025